 - Incoming packet headers arrive at the top left of the diagram and are passed to the PACKET PROCESSOR. - The packet processor passes them to the Packet Matching Engine (PME) where they are classified. - The PME is a Virtual Machine running a pattern matching program contained in the CURRENT RULE SET.
-It is invoked by the Packet Processor, and returns instructions on what to do with the packet.
+It is invoked by the Packet Processor, executes the rules in the current rule set as described in section 4.3 below, and returns instructions on what to do with the packet. - Some packets are classified as 'to be ignored'.
+They are discarded by the Packet Processor.

-- Some packets are classified as 'to be ignored.'
-They are discarded by the Packet Processor. - Other packets are matched by the PME, which returns a FLOW KEY describing the flow to which the packet belongs. - The flow key is used to locate the flow's entry in the FLOW TABLE; a new entry is created when a flow is first seen.
-The entry's packet and byte counters are updated. - A meter reader may collect data from the flow table at any time.
+- Other packets are matched by the PME, which returns a FLOW KEY describing the flow to which the packet belongs. - The flow key is used to locate the flow's entry in the FLOW TABLE; a new entry is created when a flow is first seen.
+The entry's data fields (e.g. packet and byte counters) are updated. - A meter reader may collect data from the flow table at any time.
 It may use the 'collect' index to locate the flows to be collected within the flow table.